Mental Health Advice Team

 and/or present possible risks to the student or others

-You may be offered an appointment with a Mental Health Adviser if we believe you will benefit from Mental Health Advice, including supporting you to access local NHS services, information on mental health conditions, or if you need a specific Mental Health Assessment.
-Mental Health Assessment is a requirement for courses with particular professional practice elements, and may be requested for University off-site activities and Fitness to Study processes.
+You may be offered an appointment with a Mental Health Advisor if we believe you may need support to access local NHS services, information on mental health conditions, or if you need a mental health assessment.
+Mental health assessment may be requested for University off-site activities and Return to Study processes.

-If your difficulties constitute a disability, we will support you to to draw up a mental health support plan to ensure appropriate pastoral, academic and medical support is in place for you.
-We will also ask you to register with our Disability Support Service to set up reasonable adjustments with your academic Department.
+If your difficulties constitute a disability, we will support you to set up all appropriate pastoral, academic and medical help.
+We will also ask you to register with our Disability Support Service to consider any additional support needs and reasonable adjustments from your academic Department.

-In these situations, it is our Policy to try to secure consent from you prior to breaking confidentiality, and at a minimum we will always inform you if we are breaking confidentiality, detailing to whom and exactly what personal data needed to be shared.
+In these situations, it is our policy to try to secure consent from you prior to breaking confidentiality, and we will endeavour to inform you if we are breaking confidentiality, detailing to whom and exactly what personal data needs to be shared.

-When a Mental Health Advisor is conducting an Assessment, it will be at the request of another part of the University and fulfils an important function for the safety and wellbeing of all our students and staff.
-The outcome of an Assessment will need to be communicated to third parties, but it will not be necessary to share the full detail of the Assessment.
-You will be informed of the scope of the communication to third parties and you will be copied into all correspondence.
-You will be asked for your written consent using our Mental Health Assessment Agreement Form.
-If issues of risk arise during an Assessment process, the Mental Health Advisor may need to break confidentiality and will follow the Counselling Service Confidentiality Policy as above.
+When a Mental Health Advisor isconducting an assessment, it will be at the request of another part of the University and fulfils an important function for the safety and wellbeing of all our students and staff.
+The outcome of an assessment will need to be communicated to third parties, but it will not be necessary to share the full detail of the assessment.
+You will be asked to read our Mental Health Assessment Agreement before the assessment.